thenahum/toggl_ios_analytics_env/README.md

 ## Installation
 1. Download repository as a zip file
-2. Uncompress zip file
+2. Uncompress zip file and copy folder into Pythonista folder in your iCloud account.
-3. Copy folder into Pythonista folder in your iCloud account.
+3. Update credentials.py with your API Token
 4. viola!
 Now you can use the repository to build out your own analysis.

 For a more detailed information on how to connect this library with Shortcuts and tools like Charty, visit [The Code Beast](https://www.thecodebeast.com/timecontrolstation/).